Facilities & Equipment Rentals

 During the work day:

-• The Loading Zone on the north of the building is open for facility users to park in.
+• The Loading Zone on the north of the JACC is open for facility users to park in.

-• The parking lot on the west, Whittier Street side of the building will accommodate up to 12 vehicles.
+• The parking lot on the west side of the JACC (facing KTOO) will accommodate up to 12 vehicles.
 Park on an angle to accommodate the most vehicles.

-• On street parking on Whittier is also available
+• On street parking on Whittier Street is also available.

 During evenings and weekends: